freer4/elevuetor/elevuetor-js/README.md

 ---

 `_orderBy(prop, direction, subset=false)`
 - `prop` (property) is a string of the dot-notation property path you want to order this model on.
 This could be a property of the current model, i.e. `created`, or it could be a property on a related model, i.e. `categories.title`.
-Mantle will know what to with that path and return a list of ids ordered by your desired property.
+ElevuetorDotNet will know what to with that path and return a list of ids ordered by your desired property.
 - `direction` (default 1) 1 = ascending, 2 = descending
 - `subset` is optional, and takes an array of ids.
 If passed, the return will be an array of only these ids, but reordered, rather than all of the ordered ids for a given property.